 - ALCO-GEL/ HAND SANITISER: Please use alco-gel provided at the front door, designated visiting area or your own hand sanitiser upon entering and leaving the premises.

 - CHILDREN: Children and toddlers are not permitted to the care home for the time being.
 Children may be more resilient than older adults but many scientists consider that children may be helping to amplify transmission and a source for other simple viral infections such as common cold and flu which our residents can ill afford.
 There is no concrete evidence to support this notion but in our quest to minimise the spread of the virus and reduce risks we ask for your cooperation.
-This will be reviewed and updated as we transit from the Government’s “containment” to “eradication” phase.

 - SYMPTOMS: If you have high temperature (fever), cough, shortness of breath and breathing difficulties, loss or reduction of sense of smell and taste please avoid visiting the care home and dial 111 to seek further advice.
 These symptoms do not necessarily mean that you have the illness but a precautionary measure to minimise the risk of spreading.

 - PERSONAL PROTECTION EQUIPMENT (PPE): Always wear masks, face shields (when required in certain circumstances) and other items supplied by us during the visit for your own protection as well as the protection of our residents and staff.